 Large truck drivers killed in fatal crashes rarely have high blood alcohol concentrations (BACs).
 Truck drivers are subject to strict government regulations concerning drinking and driving.
 Four percent of fatally injured large truck drivers in 2017 had BACs at or above 0.08 percent, down from 17 percent in 1982.
 For comparison, 29 percent of fatally injured passenger vehicle drivers in 2017 had BACs at or above 0.08 percent, down from 51 percent in 1982.

 One of the challenges in identifying drug use in truck crashes and in enforcing rules is that medications used for depression or anxiety, high blood pressure or high cholesterol, and many other common conditions have unanticipated side effects that can have a disastrous impact on a driver’s performance.

 The FMCSA continues to propose ways to prevent drivers on drugs or alcohol from taking the wheel of a commercial vehicle.
 In February 2014, new rules were published in the Federal Register that, subject to public comment, would establish a federal database of truck drivers who refuse or fail to take drug and alcohol tests.
 Right now, although truck drivers are required to take these random tests, without a national database, employers cannot find out whether prospective employees have failed.

 According to the Truck Safety Coalition, more than a fourth of the nation’s bridges are structurally deficient or functionally obsolete, and a third of our major roads are in desperate need of repair.
-Poor road conditions cost motorists $67 billion a year in repairs an operating costs.
+Poor road conditions cost motorists billions of dollars a year in repairs an operating costs.
 Worse, uneven pavements, potholes, sharp curves, unmarked intersections and confusing signage can offer high crash potential for an 80,000 pound tractor-trailer traveling at high speed.

 How We Gather Evidence to Help You Seek Recovery